-If you need to earn credit this summer -- don't worry -- you still have time.
-It’s absolutely possible to meet your summer college goals -- and earn college credit.
+If you need to earn credit this summer–don't worry–you still have time.
+It’s absolutely possible to meet your summer college goals, enroll in a course, and earn college credit.
 We'll show you how.

 Take a Good Look at Why You Have Not Started Your Course

 Is your schedule, or lack of schedule, getting in the way of your course plans?
 For many students, setting aside a specific time to complete your required academic work is essential.

 Or perhaps you have set aside time, but are having difficulty completing what needs to be done?
 Some students study best in the evenings, for example, after they put their kids to bed, but realistically speaking, you need to look at when you perform best.
 If the “right” time for you is early morning - manage your time accordingly.

 If you identify what has prevented you from signing up for the courses you need, you’ll be better able to give yourself a break, move on, and seek out the kind of support you need to get started - and move forward with your degree.

 You Can Earn College Credit in Less Than 30 Days (Even Complete in Weeks)

 If you have a month left before your fall semester begins at your school, now is the time to create a simple and realistic online course completion plan.